Code-Institute-Submissions/WebSlinger88-Florescence-Flowers/README.md

 * Free delivery threshold is set to £30.

-* 15% of order total will be added to grand total if under delivery threshold.
+* 15% of the order total will be added to grand total if under the delivery threshold.

-* Message informing users how much to spend in order to recieve free delivery is found in success toasts when a user adds a product to basket.
+* A message informing users how much to spend to receive free delivery is found in success toasts when a user adds a product to basket.

 ### **EMAILS** <a name="email"></a>